-Hogben said: “I can’t tell you much.”
+Hogben said at once: “I can’t tell you much.”

-“Known the professor for many years?”
+“Known the professor many years?”

-“’Bout six or seven.
-But, let me tell you this…our way was always to head off separate, him to get us a venue, me to suss out the kind of crowd we were up against.
+“Bout six or seven.
+But, let me tell you this…our way was always to head off separate, him get us a venue, me suss out the kind of crowd we were up against.
 You know, every town’s different…and you never can be sure when someone in the same line hasn’t just passed through that way.
 Folks get riled up, takes ’em a while to simmer down.”